philipturner/molecular-renderer/Documentation/bvh-update-process.md

 This is an effort to organize the numerous sub-tasks of the acceleration structure PR, and provide a high-level understanding for those seeking to debug/modify the finished code.

-> Defer all non-critical components (optimizations) until after we have a functioning ray intersector again.
-Then, halt progress on the ray intersector until the BVH is completely finished.
->
-> Remember that you can always deactivate upscaling to avoid coupling from invalid motion vectors.

 ## Acceleration Structure Layout

 Simplest implementation: